 Lawn Care Tips that Affect Stormwater

+You don't have to spend so much time maintaining your lawn.
 Simply mowing, watering, fertilizing & raking your yard less, in addition to using no pesticides, may be your way to a healthy and environmentally friendly lawn.

 If you utilize these tactics, there will be less stormwater runoff after it rains, resulting in fewer chemicals flowing into the City’s storm drain system.
 This will translate into fewer pollutants that go into Minneapolis lakes, rivers and creeks.
 The following websites have more information on lawn care: